PubNubDevelopers/Customized-Chat-App/web/customized-chat-app/README.md

 This application is written with NextJS, so be sure to have a copy of [Node.js 18.17](https://nodejs.org/) or later installed.

 **This application requires a configuration file, available from the [customization dashboard](https://customized-chat-app-dashboard.netlify.app/)**, this contains your PubNub publish and subscribe keys as well defining the capabilities of the app.
 As a prerequisite to running this application, it is assumed you have created a PubNub Pub/Sub keyset which is correctly configured, i.e. the capabilities of the keyset match required capabilities of the application.
 For example, if your customizable chat application supports message attachments, you must have the `Files` setting enabled on your keyset.
 The full set of keyset requirements was provided by the configuration dashboard when the configuration was created.

+It is important to note the App Context settings:  **Check** the following boxes: `User Metadata Events`, `Channel Metadata Events`, `Membership Events`.  **Uncheck** the following boxes: `Disallow Get All Channel Metadata`, `Disallow Get All User Metadata`

 ## Building and Running